← Writing

 So learning something genuinely new isn't really about finding the right course.
 It's about whether you have the agency to play your way into it.

 I see this in my own work.
 I didn't learn to build software with AI from a course.
-I learned it by building small tools for myself, shipping things that were a bit broken, and letting each one show me what I'd misunderstood.
+I learned it by building small tools for myself, shipping things that were a bit broken, and letting each one show me what I misunderstood.
 No syllabus could have given me that, because the subject kept moving while I was learning it.
 What made it work wasn't instruction, but the permission I gave myself for the early attempts to be bad.

 The same word, aimed at machines

-And a lot of the careful work is happening right now is to "contain" that agency.
-Spec-driven development, for example, asks you to define the inputs, outputs, constraints, and edge cases up front, so the model builds against something close to a finished blueprint.
-One effect of that is to shrink the model's room to wander.
+And a lot of the careful work happening right now is to contain that agency.
+Spec-driven development, for example, defines the inputs, outputs, constraints, and edge cases up front, shrinking the model's room to wander.
 Less agency, fewer surprises.
+For an AI system running in production, that trade-off is often sensible.

-Like spec-driven development, this is reassuring precisely because it's legible, plannable, and accountable.
+Look again at what "development" usually means for adults at work: a defined curriculum, an approved course, a certificate at the end.
+Like spec-driven development, this is reassuring because it is legible, plannable, and accountable.
 You can point at the syllabus and say, look, this is what we're doing for them.
+But the same containment that reduces surprise also removes the space where people learn to notice, try, misread, recover, and form judgment of their own.

 The space that isn't there yet